+This game can be played verbally, with Einstein asking the questions and reacting to each verbal YES/NO response appropriately.

 The scientific ‘facts’ presented in this game should be drawn from some of the facts Einstein conveys to the user at different times during their conversations.